Maximal dispersion of adaptive random walks

 where $\zeta_s$ is the dominant eigenvalue of the so-called tilted matrix $\tilde{\Pi}_s = \left\lbrace \left( \tilde{\pi}_s \right)_{ij} \right\rbrace$, with components

-Hence, the likelihood of fluctuations can be studied focusing on the SCGF $\Psi$ rather than the rate function $I$.
-In Fig.\ \ref{fig:SCGF}(a) we show the form of $\Psi$ for the observable $C_n$ in Eq.\ \eqref{eq:Obs} obtained by solving the spectral eigenvalue problem in Eq.\ \eqref{eq:SpectralSCGF} numerically.
-As expected, the function looks differentiable and since $\Psi(0)=0$ the normalisation of $P_n(c)$ is guaranteed.
+Hence, the likelihood of fluctuations can be studied using the SCGF $\Psi$ rather than the rate function $I$.

-However, calculating the likelihood of fluctuations is only a first step towards the prediction and control of rare events.
+However, calculating the probability of fluctuations is only a first step towards the prediction and control of rare events.
 It is indeed important to also understand how these extreme events are created in time.
-In this context, we construct the driven process~\cite{Chetrite2013,Chetrite2015,Chetrite2015a} associated with a given fluctuation $C_n = c$ that here is a locally-biased version of the URW~\cite{Chetrite2015,Coghi2019} whose transition probability matrix is given by
+In this context, we construct the driven process~\cite{Chetrite2013,Chetrite2015,Chetrite2015a} associated with a given fluctuation $C_n = c$.
+This process \deletetext{that here }is a locally-biased version of \deletetext{the}URW~\cite{Chetrite2015,Coghi2019} \deletetext{whose} and its transition probability matrix is given by

 where $r_s$ is the right eigenvector associated with $\zeta_s$.
-The driven process is still Markovian and ergodic and can be interpreted as the effective dynamics of the subset of paths of the URW leading to a fluctuation $C_n = c$~\cite{Chetrite2015,Coghi2019,Gutierrez2021}; to match such a fluctuation, the Laplace parameter $s$ must satisfy the relation $s=I'(c)$, or
+The driven process is still Markovian and ergodic and can be interpreted as the effective dynamics of the subset of paths of \deletetext{the}URW leading to a fluctuation $C_n = c$~\cite{Chetrite2015,Coghi2019,Gutierrez2021}; to match such a fluctuation~\cite{Touchette2005}, the Laplace parameter $s$ must satisfy